 1954 he was already singing at the Teatro San Carlo in Naples.

-In March of 1956 he made his debut in U.S.A. at the New York City Center Opera singing "Tosca" and "Il trovatore".
+In March 1956, he made his debut in the U.S.A. at the New York City Center Opera singing "Tosca" and "Il trovatore".

-Also in May and June in 1956 he sang in South America and made his debut at the Teatro Colón in Buenos Aires as Pinkerton in "Madama
+In May and June 1956, he sang in South America and made his debut at the Teatro Colón in Buenos Aires as Pinkerton in "Madama

 Butterfly".
 He also was Radames in "Aida".
 From Argentina the company went to Brazil to sing in Rio de Janeiro and Sao Paulo during August

 and September.
 Ferraro was heard as Radames and Cavaradossi.

 In October 1956, he sang at the Teatro Marini, in Alessandria, "Tosca" with Chilean soprano Claudia Parada.

 He sang in January 1957 at the Teatro Piccinni in Bari, "La forza del destino" and "Tosca" with Claudia Parada.
 In April he sang his

 first Russian opera, "Khovanscina" (sung in Italian) at the Teatro Municipale in Reggio Emilia, and in May he sang another Russian role in